lighthouse-labs/scheduler-api/README.md

 ## Creating The DB

-Copy the `.env.example` file to .env.development and fill in the necessary PostgreSQL configuration.
+Rename the `.env.example` file to `.env.development` and fill in the necessary PostgreSQL configuration.
 The example below uses the same configuration as your midterm project.
 The `node-postgres` library uses these environment variables by default.

 ```
 PGHOST=localhost